 At World2Cover, we want to ensure we can help during these events and make your holiday as stress-free as possible, particularly when you are overseas.

-For example, our team will help you in an overseas emergency medical situations by keeping you in touch with your family and colleagues and will provide you with the best service.
+For example, our team will help you in an overseas emergency medical situation by keeping you in touch with your family and colleagues.
 We can also help you locate embassies and consulates around the world for other overseas emergency situations.

 To find out more about the benefits of travel insurance, visit the Department of Foreign Affairs and Trade website.